-53 Please refer to recommendations numbered 21, 22, 24, and 15.
+63 Please refer to recommendations numbered 21, 22, 24, and 15.

-54 "The SSAC's chair and members shall be appointed by the Board.
+64 "The SSAC's chair and members shall be appointed by the Board.
 SSAC membership appointment shall be for a three-year term...
-The chair and members may be re-appointed, and there are no limits to the number of terms the chair or members may serve," ICANN Bylaws, Section 12.2.b.ii
+The chair and members may be re-appointed, and there are

-55 "The SSAC chair shall stagger appointment recommendations so that approximately one-third (1/3) of the membership of the SSAC is considered for appointment or reappointment each year," ICANN Bylaws, Section Article 12, Section 2.b.ii
+65 "The SSAC chair shall stagger appointment recommendations so that approximately one-third (1/3) of the membership of the SSAC is considered for appointment or reappointment each year," ICANN Bylaws, Section Article 12, Section 2.b.ii policy similar to the one posted by the ICANN Board, which resulted in additional language to the SSAC Operational Procedures.69

-56 "The Board shall also have the power to remove SSAC appointees as recommended by or in consultation with the SSAC."
+66 "The Board shall also have the power to remove SSAC appointees as recommended by or in consultation with the SSAC."
 ICANN Bylaws, Article 12, Section 2.b.ii

-57 "SSAC Operational Procedures Version 5.1," SSAC, February 27, 2018, Section 2.5, pp. 8-20.

-58 Please refer to recommendations numbered 31 and 32.
+67 "SSAC Operational Procedures Version 5.1," SSAC, February 27, 2018, Section 2.5, pp. 8-20.
+68 Please refer to recommendations numbered 31 and 32.